apjanke/octave-tablicious/docs/Design-and-Justification.md

 “one string describing the entire array” (`dispstr`) and “N strings describing each of the array’s elements” (`dispstrs`).

+This dispstr stuff is all based on the [Dispstr API](http://dispstr.janklab.net/) I created for use with Matlab.

 ### Justify `eqn`

 This is a straightforward extension if `isequaln` behavior to the element-wise